Mātauranga Māori: Cultivation of kūmara

 By the time that European settlers arrived, Māori had large plantations of kūmara growing in many parts of New Zealand.
-According to Māori oral history, kūmara were not onboard the original canoes that settled New Zealand, but were introduced following multiple return voyages into the Pacific.
+According to Māori oral history, kūmara were not on board the original canoes that settled New Zealand, but were introduced following multiple return voyages into the Pacific.
 Kūmara were traditionally grown as far south as Banks Peninsula.
 This is approximately 1,000 km further south than kūmara had been grown anywhere else in the world.
 The variety grown by Māori prior to the 19th century had a white skin and whitish flesh, unlike today's purple or orange-skinned varieties.
 The pre-European varieties grown by Māori can be left in the ground year-round in the tropics, but in the cool conditions of New Zealand, the tubers will spoil if left in cold soil over winter and spring.
 A wide range of techniques were developed to ensure reliable production, including careful choice of growing locations, drainage, the application of mulch and other materials to increase soil temperatures, the construction of walls to shelter the crop from the wind, and the lifting and careful storage of tubers during winter.

 Notable people

 One notable woman was Wahakaotirangi, whose name translates to "completion from the sky".
 As one of New Zealand's first scientists, Wahakaotirangi brought kumara to the Waikato region.
 When in Waikato, Wahakaotirangi built gardens in which she experimented with growing edible and medicinal plants, in particular studying how to make the kumara grow in its cooler climate.
 This was an essential innovation for the Tainui people of Waikato, as it provided them a reliable and sustainable source of food.
 Wahakaotirangi was also a part of the invention and launch of the Tainui canoe.

 Another notable woman was Pirongia-te-aroaro-ō-Kahu, or more commonly known as Kahupeka.
 Following her husband's death and her own illness, she journeyed across King Country and studied the medicinal uses of native plants such as harakeke, koromiko, kawakawa, and rangiora.
-Kahupeka's experiments helped the Māori people towards properly utilizing hundreds of different medicinal plants.
+Kahupeka's experiments helped the Māori people towards properly utilising hundreds of different medicinal plants.

 Modern practice

 Mātauranga has a strong influence on the thought of most Māori today.Most traditional Māori science is now focused on a particular practical problem with science-based organisations partnering with iwi, typically with government funding.
 Outputs include traditional scientific publications, as well as concrete benefits for iwi.
 Some examples include the geothermal toxicity in food and identifying novel antimicrobial compounds.

-Traditional Māori science had major impacts on New Zealand.
-For example, Wahakaotirangi’s innovations in agriculture ensured the formation and survival of the Tainui people.
+Traditional Māori science had major impacts on pre-colonial New Zealand.
+For example, Wahakaotirangi's innovations in agriculture ensured the formation and survival of the Tainui people.
 This influence persists, and is seen in such cases as the New Zealand Department of Conservation’s Biodiversity Strategy, which states that by 2020, “traditional Māori knowledge, or mātauranga Māori, about biodiversity is respected and preserved and informs biodiversity management”.